Brett Graves: Oakland Athletics

-The Oakland Athletics selected Graves in the third round of the 2014 MLB draft.
-He signed and spent his first professional season with both the Arizona Athletics of the Rookie-level Arizona League and the Vermont Lake Monsters of the Class A-Short Season New York-Penn League, posting a combined 3–2 win–loss record and a 6.55 earned run average (ERA) in 22 total innings.
-He spent the 2015 season with the Beloit Snappers of the Class A Midwest League, where he went 12–8 with a 5.36 ERA, and the 2016 season with the Stockton Ports of the Class A-Advanced California League, where he posted a 7–10 record and 4.60 ERA.
-In 2017, he pitched for both Stockton and the Midland RockHounds of the Class AA Texas League, going 1–1 with a 4.47 ERA in 56 1/3 total innings pitched.
+The Oakland Athletics selected Graves in the third round of the 2014 Major League Baseball draft.
+He signed and spent his first professional season with both the Arizona Athletics of the Rookie-level Arizona League and the Vermont Lake Monsters of the Low-A New York-Penn League, posting a combined 3–2 win–loss record and a 6.55 earned run average (ERA) in 22 total innings.
+He spent the 2015 season with the Beloit Snappers of the Single-A Midwest League, where he went 12–8 with a 5.36 ERA, and the 2016 season with the Stockton Ports of the High-A California League, where he posted a 7–10 record and 4.60 ERA.
+In 2017, he pitched for both Stockton and the Midland RockHounds of the Double-A Texas League, going 1–1 with a 4.47 ERA in 56 1/3 total innings pitched.
 His 2017 season ended prematurely due to a strained tendon in his right ankle.

 Miami Marlins

-The Miami Marlins selected Graves from the Athletics' organization in the 2017 Rule 5 draft.
-He began the regular season on the 60 day disabled list, due to an oblique muscle strain, and made his major league debut on June 17.
-He was designated for assignment after the season and cleared waivers.
+On December 14, 2017, the Miami Marlins selected Graves from the Athletics organization in the Rule 5 draft.
+He began the regular season on the 60-day disabled list, due to an oblique muscle strain, and made his major league debut on June 17, 2018.
+Graves made 21 appearances for the Marlins during his rookie campaign, compiling a 1-1 record and 5.40 ERA with 21 strikeouts and one save across 33 1/3 innings pitched.
+On December 11, Graves was removed from the 40-man roster and sent outright to the Triple–A New Orleans Baby Cakes.

+Graves split the 2019 season between New Orleans and the Double–A Jacksonville Jumbo Shrimp, posting a cumulative 5–5 record and 2.60 ERA with 73 strikeouts and eight saves.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Oakland Athletics (second stint)

 On December 10, 2020, Graves was selected by the Oakland Athletics in the minor league phase of the Rule 5 draft.
-He elected free agency on November 7, 2021.
+He made 21 appearances for the Double–A Midland RockHounds, logging a 1–2 record and 7.11 ERA with 29 strikeouts and one save across 25 1/3 innings pitched.
+Graves elected free agency following the season on November 7, 2021.